w3f/w3f-education/docs/Parachain/beginner/section2/install-template.md

 - Install and compile the `substrate-parachain-template`
 - Configure the ParaID & Chain Spec
 - Generate your parachain's runtime and genesis state (Wasm)
+- If you don't wish to customize or go through this process, refer to the parachain-guide-resources repository

 ## Install the `substrate-parachain-template`